Skip to main content

 This annual awards program honors Alameda County entities for their leadership and innovations in advancing environmental sustainability, waste prevention, and contributions to building healthy, climate resilient communities in Alameda County.
 Since the inception of the awards program in 2000, well over 100 Alameda County businesses and institutions have been recognized.

-The 2024 awards were held during the Alameda County Recycling Board meeting on Thursday, June 13 at 4:00 p.m., at the StopWaste offices, 1537 Webster Street in Oakland.
+The 2025 awards will be held during the Alameda County Recycling Board meeting on Thursday, June 12 at 4:00 p.m., at the StopWaste offices, 1537 Webster Street in Oakland.

 Excellence in Reusable Foodware Partnership